MrCarri/LogParser/README.md

 2 files are created unless specified otherwhise:

 	- outputfile 1 is the exclusive file for fatal errors and execution-time issues with the code
 	- outputfile 2 is a more detailed information about every job, the good ones and the bad ones and it depends on the patterns.

 ### About patterns:

 Any keyword might be used, but the keyword  **"ERROR"** is the most important (not case sensitive).
 If set as a pattern, aall **Fatal Errors** will appear in the outputfile 1.
 The rest of the errors (possible controlled exceptions and other) will appear in output file 2, wich is optional, so -ex flag should be ommited or set to True.

-### About --extraf argument
+### About extraf argument:

 This argument is optional, it's main purpose is to not generate the optional textfile if we don't  have much space in disk, because It would be bigger than the main output file.

-## Built With
+## Built With:

 	- Python 3